vid-pas/palo_alto_reddit/README.md

 To complete the assignment:
 1. Get the comment count in the post listing
-2. Finish the margins and paddings on the overall "larger" layout
-3. Styling such as background and texts colors, and gradients
+2. Finish scaling for mobile
-4. Move all stylings in to the css file
+3. Move all stylings in to the css file
-5. Created a card component for the postings
+4. Make a button component
-6. Changed from using map to flatmap iterate the postings
-7. Added button styling for hovering
+5. Add button styling for hovering
+6. General code clean up